avigad/mathematics_in_lean_source/analysis.rst

 Ideas:

-* Calculations with limits
+* Using limits

+* Some elementary calculus calculations with polynomials and transcendental functions.

+* Some basic facts about topological spaces.

-* Showing a metric space is a topological space
+* Showing a metric space is a topological space.

-* Normed spaces and the Cauchy-Schwartz inequality
+* Normed spaces and the Cauchy-Schwartz inequality.